Panama - Janson Coffee Geisha Anaerobic Lot 867 - Coffee Capsule Box of 12

 Our beneficio (processing plant) was built in 1993, designed exclusively for specialty coffee, including several selections to be able to separate coffee by quality and origin.
-We do natural and wash process by using updated technology combined with artisanal methods to obtain the best quality.
+We do natural and washed processes by using updated technology combined with artisanal methods to obtain the best quality.

 All our premium coffees go through traditional drying preparations plus hand selection.
-Lot 743 is a 96 hrs.
-Natural anaerobic fermentation, is from Los Alpes farm, which is located on the Talamanca Mountain range of westernmost Panama, NW of the Baru Volcano, same mountain of the La Amistad International Park (Unesco World Heritage site).
+Lot 743 is a 96 hours natural anaerobic fermentation from Los Alpes farm, which is located on the Talamanca Mountain range of westernmost Panama, NW of the Baru Volcano, same mountain of the La Amistad International Park (Unesco World Heritage site).

 The rich volcanic soil and unique microclimate combined with optimal care of the geisha plants help us produce coffee berries which are followed by a conscious selection and process results on high quality coffee.
 The Janson coffee farm is actually run by the first and second generation of Janson family members.
 Constantly focusing on improving quality, we have earned several BOP awards with our coffee being always among the best, in the competition.